 Plantar fasciitis surgery

-Surgery is used in around 5% of people whose symptoms do not improve after a minimum of nine months of continuous treatment.
+Surgery is indicated for around 5% of people, in particular, whose symptoms do not improve after a minimum of nine months of continuous treatment.
 However, the success rate is still only estimated at around 70-80%.

-In most cases now, a procedure called a plantar fascia release is performed.
-This releases (cuts) between 30 and 50% of the fascia’s fibres, reducing the stress on the fascia.
-Complications can include nerve damage, fallen arches, infection, and ongoing symptoms.
-Recovery after surgery if successful is around 9 to12 weeks before the patient may return to work.
+In most cases your surgeon perfoms a procedure called a plantar fascia release.
+This releases (cuts) between 30 and 50% of the fascia’s fibres.
+As a result, stress on the fascia reduces.
+However, possible complications include nerve damage, fallen arches, infection, and ongoing symptoms.
+Recovery after surgery, if successful is around 9 to12 weeks before the patient returns to work.

 References & Research